Training for Adults

 - Private Online Training Videos: including the parts of the game, how to play it and some facilitation techniques that have proven to engage children, connect them to the Earth and inspire future leaders.

-- Readings and Resources available for purchase, shared on the private website.
+- Readings and Resources shared on the private website.

-- License for you to run The Wild Craft Play Game at 1 venue as long as you would like.
+- License for you to run The Wild Craft Play Game at 1 venue – with annual renewal

 - Annual communications, support and membership.

 - Acknowledgment of you and your students on the Earth Advocates Wall of Fame, our Facebook public page, and our private Facebook group: https://www.facebook.com/groups/wildcraftplayscool/